mrbusche/backseatfan.com/_posts/2010-05-07-jamarcus-russell-cut-by-oakland-raiders.md

   </p>

   <p>
-    <em>&#8220;He is a great player.
+    <em>"He is a great player.
 Get over it and coach this team on the field.
 That is what you were hired to do.
-We can win with this team.&#8221;</em>
+We can win with this team."</em>
   </p>

   <p>